Amsterdam-bene/blablabla/README.md

  * Data is read from a text / blob file and stored in memory.
  * The chain does not support updates.
 To add the new sentences, retraining is required
  * While training is quick, inference latency is high when sampling with `strict=False` (our default).
 See https://github.com/jsvine/markovify/blob/master/markovify/text.py#L245
- * The bot does not support multi channel / multi datasets (yet).